 (International Journal of Behavioral Nutrition and Physical Activity)

 3. Health conscious consumers tend to discount messages about the health value of functional food and show preferences for organic food.

 People are very health aware, and they are also concerned about their environment and the future of the world.
 They like to consume high-quality food.

 They not only want to be well and happy, but they also desire the goodness and health of their surroundings and other living things as well.
 Emerald’s research demonstrates this as well, as stated in their report, which says that

-Consumers who are health aware are more likely to reject advertising about the health benefits of functional foods and to express a preference for organic foods.
+Consumers who are health-conscious are more inclined to reject advertisements touting the health benefits of functional meals and to favor organic foods.

 4. Health-conscious customers account for 25-30% of all grocery customers in the US and Europe.

 According to the source, if we look at the proportion of health-conscious consumers across all grocery shops, we will find that health-conscious customers account for 25-30 percent of all supermarket customers in the United States and European Union.

 5. U.S. retail sales of plant-based foods have grown 11 percent in the past year, bringing the total plant-based market value to $4.5 billion.

 Plant-based meals are increasing in popularity as individuals shift their eating habits toward healthier and organic choices.
 This is because plant-based foods are beneficial to both one’s health and the environment.
 Increased numbers of trees and plants will aid in the reduction of global warming.
 In the last year, retail sales of plant-based foods in the United States have increased by 11 percent, bringing the entire value of the plant-based food industry to $4.5 billion, according to the Plant Based Food Association.